Retire-in-CyprusWith incredible incentives under its “Cyprus Tax for Non-Residents” legislation, Cyprus is known worldwide as an investment hub.

-Not long after the fall of the Berlin Wall, Cyprus built itself into a tax haven for foreign investors with a particular focus on appealing to Russian oligarchs and Eastern European citizens and organizations, attracting many high-net-worth individuals to seek permanent residence in the nation.
+The country has built itself into a tax haven for foreign investors, with a particular focus on appealing to Russian oligarchs and Eastern European citizens and organizations.
+This has attracted many high-net-worth individuals to seek permanent residence in the nation.

 General Taxes in Cyprus